HiddenAnonymous/ProgressBar/README.md

 # ProgressBar
 Termux progressbar animation library.
-Working with python and python3.
-It brings 3 types of progressbar:
+Working with python3, it brings 3 types of progressbar:

 prog1 is for short bar.
 prog2 is for medium bar.
-prog3 is for large bar (original)
+prog3 is for large bar (original).

 # Usage
 ```